 Vienna’s main landmark dates back seven or eight centuries, though the coloured mosaic roof is new thanks to WWII damage.

-If you can handle the stairs, a trip up the south tower ends in a remarkable view of Vienna and, particularly, the old town.
+Tip: if you can handle the stairs, a trip up the cathedral's south tower ends in a remarkable view of Vienna and, particularly, the old town.

 I’ll leave you to enjoy the cathedral as the final stop on our 4-part walking tour.
-But pop behind the building for two other immediate highlights.
+But pop behind the building for three other immediate highlights:

 Final tip: for those intimidated by the prospect of all that walking, consider a hop on hop off bus tour instead!